MierenManz/v8_format/readme.md

 ## Float Format

+The float format is like the bigint format quite easy to understand.
+It's a little bit simpler because we don't deal with a variable size of bytes.
 The float format is by far the easiest one to understand.
 You only have an indicator byte `N` (0x4E) and then the float value as 64 bit float (or double)

 ```
 0xFF  0x0F    Magic bytes